All Episodes

 I absolutely agree with that.

-Like, like I I gotta believe that Boebert's constituents feel very similar to us.
+I got to believe that Bobert's constituents feel very similar to us.

-And I think it's incumbent of them to put pressure on her to say, listen, get over this thing.
+And I think it's incumbent to them to put pressure on her to say, listen, get over this thing.

 Let's move this thing forward.